Karl Gottlieb Guichard

-Karl Gottlieb Guichard (1724–1775) also known as Quintus Icilius, was a soldier and military writer.
+Karl Gottlieb Guichard (1724 – 1775) also known as Quintus Icilius, was a soldier and military writer.

 Life

-He was born at Magdeburg, Duchy of Magdeburg, to a family of French refugees.
+He was born in Magdeburg, Prussia, to a family of French refugees.

-He was educated for the Church, and at Leiden actually preached a sermon as a candidate for the pastorate.
+He was educated for the Church, and in Leiden actually preached a sermon as a candidate for the pastorate.
 But he abandoned theology for more secular studies, especially that of ancient history, in which his learning attracted the notice of the Prince of Orange, who promised him a vacant professorship at Utrecht.
 On his arrival, however, he found that another scholar had been elected by the local authorities, and he thereupon sought and obtained a commission in the Dutch army.

-He made the campaigns of 1747-48 in the Low Countries.
+He made the campaigns of 1747-1748 in the Low Countries.
 In the peace which followed, his combined military and classical training turned his thoughts in the direction of ancient military history.
 His notes on this subject grew into a treatise, and in 1754 he went over to England in order to consult various libraries.

-In 1757 his Mémoires militaires sur les Grecs et les Romains appeared at the Hague, and when Carlyle wrote his Frederick the Great it had reached its fifth edition.
+In 1757, his Mémoires militaires sur les Grecs et les Romains appeared at the Hague, and when Carlyle wrote his Frederick the Great it had reached its fifth edition.
 Coming back, with English introductions, to the Continent, he sought service with Ferdinand of Brunswick, who sent him on to Frederick the Great, whom he joined in January 1758 at Breslau.
 The king was very favourably impressed with Guichard and his works, and he remained for nearly 18 months in the royal suite.

 His Prussian official name of Quintus Icilius was the outcome of a friendly dispute with the king (see Nikolai, Anekdoten, vi.
 129-145; Carlyle, Frederick the Great, viii.
 113-114).
 Frederick in discussing the battle of Pharsalia spoke of a centurion Quintus Caecilius as Q. Icilius.
 Guichard ventured to correct him, whereupon the king said, "You shall be Quintus Icilius," and as Major Quintus Icilius he was forthwith gazetted to the command of a free battalion.